zephyrproject-rtos/zephyr/boards/broadcom/bcm958401m2/doc/index.rst

 Other hardware features have not been enabled yet for this board.

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/broadcom/bcm958401m2/bcm958401m2_defconfig`

-        ``boards/arm/bcm958401m2/bcm958401m2_defconfig``

 Connections and IOs
 ===================